Powerlearnproject/se-assignment-day-2-git-and-github-Ridwaansan/README.md

 ### **Summary**

 GitHub is a powerful tool for version control and collaboration, but it comes with a learning curve.
 By understanding common challenges and adhering to best practices, new users can avoid common pitfalls and contribute effectively to projects.
-Consistency, communication, and proper workflow management are key to ensuring that GitHub is used efficiently and effectively within teams.
+Consistency, communication, and proper workflow management are key to ensuring that GitHub is used efficiently and effectively within teams..